amonks/chris/README.md

 ## pages

-Any .things or .components in the pages folder that have a `data.json` block with a `"component"` defined will become website pages.
+Any .components in the pages folder will become website pages.
+Any .things in the pages folder that have a `data.json` block with a `"component"` defined will also become website pages.

 If you have a `pages/colors.thing` that looks like this: